 -What is the nicest thing that someone at this school did for you this year?

 My End of Year Reflection Questions Resource contains 24 reflection question cards.
 Question cards like these can be used in a variety of ways – sometimes I had partners or small groups share their answers with each other.
 Sometimes I would have everyone in the class share their answer to one specific questions.
 Sometimes I would use a Kagan strategy like Quiz-Quiz Trade.

 Any method for questioning students is fine, as long as you get your upper elementary students talking and reflecting!

 Have students visit one of the classrooms they might be in next school year.
 For example, if you teach 3rd grade, take your students to a 4th grade classroom!

 This is especially powerful if you give the students a chance to talk to the students in the next grade.
-I would pair up each of my 3rd graders with a 4th grader, give them a scavenger hunt and interview questions from my End of Year Field Trip to Next Year’s Class Product, and have students talk with each other.
+I would pair up each of my 3rd graders with a 4th grader, give them a scavenger hunt and interview questions from my End of Year Field Trip to Next Year’s Class Resource, and have students talk with each other.
 The 4th graders got a chance to share their wisdom, while my 3rd graders felt a little less anxiety about the next school year.